ippontech/blog-usa/posts/containerize-with-jib.md

     }
 }
 ```
-Jib's build approach separates the Java application into multiple layers, so when there are any code changes, only those changes are rebuilt, rather than the entire application.
+Jib's build approach separates the Java application into multiple layers so when there are any code changes, only those changes are rebuilt, rather than the entire application.
 Jib packs the Java application into a container by deducting what it needs from your Maven or Gradle project, which results in a faster build process.

 ![03](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2019/07/JibBuildJenkins.png)

 # Advanced Configuration
-For users who require authenticating with private registries, Jib provides [Docker credential helpers](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin#using-docker-credential-helpers) for AWS Elastic Container Registry and other cloud provider, it also support Nexus private repository.
+For users who require authenticating with private registries, Jib provides [Docker credential helpers](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin#using-docker-credential-helpers) for AWS Elastic Container Registry and other cloud providers, it also supports Nexus private repository.

-Jib also provide [advanced configuration](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin#extended-usage) for choosing the image, ports etc ...
+Jib also provides [advanced configuration](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin#extended-usage) for choosing the image, ports, etc ...
 ### Example
-This is example of advanced configuration from the Jib website
+This is an example of an advanced configuration from the Jib website:
 1. The image is built from a base of openjdk:alpine (pulled from Docker Hub)
 1. Pushed to a local private nexus repository localhost:5000/my-image:built-with-jib, localhost:5000 my-image:tag2, and localhost:5000/my-image:latest
 1. Runs by calling java -Xms512m -Xdebug -Xmy:flag=jib-rules -cp app/libs/*:app/resources:app/classes mypackage.MyApp some args